harrykimpel/java-kafka-otel-producer-consumer/README.md

 mvn clean install -DskipTests
 ```

-4. Enter your New Relic license key into [application.properties](./demoConsumer/src/main/resources/application.properties) file for the **demoConsumer** service
+4. Enter your New Relic license key into [run.sh](./demoConsumer/run.sh) file for the **demoConsumer** service

-5. **Please note**: The OTLP endpoint configuration in ```application.properties``` defaults to New Relic's US endpoint.
+5. **Please note**: The OTLP endpoint configuration in ```run.sh``` defaults to New Relic's US endpoint.
 This is correct, if you have set-up your account in US region.
 In case you created your New Relic account in EU region, please use the appropriate endpoint for EU.

 6. Build the demoConsumer